 Study of the properties and behavior of hydrocarbon compounds and their derivatives.
 Designed for students in science or pre-professional programs.
 Prerequisites: two units of high school algebra and a passing score on the math section of the TSI or equivalent alternative test; CHEM 1411, 1412, 2423.
+Credit: 4 semester hours.

-CHILDHOOD EDUCATION (CDEC and TECA)
+CHILDHOOD EDUCATION (CDEC AND TECA)